zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  Buck says that the employee gave him “a dirty look and fin ally turned around to get my coffee.
 She practically threw it at me!”
 “Practi cally,” here, means almost, virtually, nearly.
 “Practically” can mean in a practical w ay, but here, when someone says “she practically kicked me,” or, “he practically ki lled me,” you mean they almost, nearly but not quite.
 So, when the employee practically threw the coffee at Buck, she didn’t actually throw it but it w as something like that.

 Star says, “Well, maybe she was having a bad day.
 At least you got your coffee.”
 Buck says, “I got a  cup of coffee, but not the kind I ordered.
 When I r ealized (this mistake), I went back to the counter and she was still tal king to her friend.
 I interrupted her...” that is, I began speaking even tho ugh she was still speaking to someone else so that she would stop and listen to me.
 “I  interrupted her and told her that I got the wrong order.
 She had the chutzpah  to try to tell me that I had made a mistake in telling her my order.
 “Chutzpah,” spe lled C-H-U-T-Z-P-A-H, is a Yiddish word meaning courage or confidence to do some thing that other people probably wouldn’t do, usually because they may be scared to do it.
 Another word we could use here is “nerve”: “She had the  nerve.”
-Chutzpah can be a good thing; some people, in some circumstances, may m ake it a bad thing, doing that something that someone else doesn’t want or  would not do.
+Chutzpah can be a good thing; some people, in some circumstances, may make it a bad thing, doing that something that someone else doesn’t want or  would not do.
 So, “She had the chutzpah to say that I made a mistake in telling  her my order.
 Not only did she not take responsibility for her mistake, she tried  to tell me it was my fault!”
 To “take responsibility” for something means to agree th at something is your fault, to accept the consequences of your actions: “Yes, I m ade a mistake.”

 Star says to Buck, “That’s really infuriating.”
 Something  that is “infuriating” makes you very angry or mad.
 Star says, “What are you goin g to do?”
 Buck says, “One good thing about her talking with her friend  for so long is that I got her name,” meaning I remembered or I figured out – I wa s able to get this piece of information, namely her name.
 Buck says, “I’ll be calling  the manager to complain.”
 To say that you are unhappy about something  is to “complain.”